Azure/autorest.csharp/test/README.md

 - A model layer that builds up a representation of the desired output based upon the YAML IR
   - These are C# specific modelling decisisons
   - The input project can customize the generated code by having partial classes defined.
 Those are read by the C# backend and modify the generated code.
-  - Generated code is output in a Generated folder next to the csproj
+  - Generated code is output in a folder named 'Generated' next to the csproj
-- A rendering layer that uses CodeWriter to output C# code, which is injected into the
+- A rendering layer that uses CodeWriter to output C# code
 - A roslyn simplification pass processes that generated output to make formatting and namespaces look more natural
+  - See the [Simplifier](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.simplification.simplifier?view=roslyn-dotnet) and [Formatter.Format](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.formatting.formatter.format?view=roslyn-dotnet) for details.

 One important part of codegen is serialization.
 - Models get json serialization
 - Requests also get serialization (so they can be sent over HTTPRequest)
+  - For models a <ModelName>.Serialization class is created.
+  - For requests a Create<OperationName>Request method is created.

 There are a number of “shared” files that get included with the generated code implicitly into the final project
 - All are internal visibility, and let us iterate quickly upon their API surface